Rancho Valle de San José: History

 In 1852 Antonio Suñol, Agustin Bemal and Juan Bernal filed a petition with the Commission for Ascertaining and Settling Private Land Claims in California for a U. S. Patent, which was approved in 1854 and confirmed by the U. S. District Court in 1856.
 But the ultimate size and location of a patent for this rancho was substantially different from Alvarado's 1839 concession.
 The District Court's Decree described the land as being from the foothills on the south of the valley, to the Tassajara Creek; but instead of extending it to the eastern Las Positas Hills, he decreed ownership to extend as far as Las Cuevas (Brushy Peak) to the northeast, an area the owners calculated to be about 18 leagues, or about 80,000 acres.
 Yet the proposed patent survey prepared by the U. S. Surveyor General was for only 51,542 acres, or about 11.5 leagues.
 Unfortunately the subsequent grants of rancho Santa Rita also claimed land around the Tassajara while rancho Las Positas blocked any connection to either the Las Positas Hills or Las Cuevas.
 The proposed survey tried to make up for this loss in acreage by including hill land at the south of the valley, which the owners described as “a large quantity of worthless and barren mountain lands not included on the [1839] map.”
 A series of revised patent maps and a boundary agreements led to the court finally approving a survey and patent in 1865.

 The land was subsequently given to four children of José Joaquín Bernal (1762–1837) and María Josefa Daría Sánchez (1760–1858).

-John W. Kottinger (1820–1892), an immigrant from Austria, arrived in California in 1849.
+John W. Kottinger (1820–1892), an Austrian immigrant, arrived in California in 1849.
 He married María del Refugio Angustias Bernal, the daughter of Juan Pablo Bernal, and they were given 4500 acre from Rancho Valle de San José.
 Kottinger is one of the founders of Pleasanton, California.

 By 1874, the Spring Valley Water Company had bought most of the unwanted mountainous land to the south.

+George Hearst purchased part of the rancho in 1886.
+The Hearsts built Hacienda del Pozo de Verona on the land.
+After the death of George's wife Phoebe Hearst, the land was sold in 1924.